kubernetes/enhancements/keps/sig-storage/2605-option-to-preserve-default-file-mode-bit-in-atomicwriter-volumes/README.md

 in pod spec.
 It also allows users to set a default file mode at the secret or every file level.
-The security context set for the pod (runAsUser or fsGroup) conflicts with default mode specified for the secret\file.
+The security context set for the pod (runAsUser or fsGroup) conflicts with default mode specified for the secret/file.
 In current implementation of the AtomicWriter volumes, default file mode is overwritten by the runAsUser or fsGroup bit while setting the volume ownership.

-Above results in unexpected behavior in cases where users want to run multiple containers in a single pod and want them to run under a fsGroup, have different UIDs etc. and yet have the ability to share same secret\config volume across containers.
+Above results in unexpected behavior in cases where users want to run multiple containers in a single pod and want them to run under a fsGroup, have different UIDs etc. and yet have the ability to share same secret/config volume across containers.

+For ex: If user has a ssh key, exposed as a secret volume to the pod, which runs under security context of a fsGroup.
+If user sets the DefaultMode on the secret volume to 256.
+User expects file mode to be set to 0400 on all files.
+However, the actual file mode set on the files is 0440, as SetVolumeOwnership applies the group ownership permissions to the files in the volume.

-This proposal proposes to provide users with ability to preserve the file Mode\DefaultMode bit set on the AtomicWriter volumes (Secret, ConfigMap etc) in an opt-in and backward compatible manner.
+This proposal proposes to provide users with ability to preserve the file Mode/DefaultMode bit set on the AtomicWriter volumes (Secret, ConfigMap etc) in an opt-in and backward compatible manner.

 ## Motivation

 Many workloads running on Kubernetes today need the ability to run multiple containers in the same pod.
-Primitives such as main, sidecars and init containers form the core of distributed application development in kubernetes and are very widely accepted\used patterns.
+Primitives such as main, sidecars and init containers form the core of distributed application development in kubernetes and are very widely accepted/used patterns.

-Some workloads may want to run multiple containers in a single pod, under different UIDs and have the ability to access a shared\common secret or config volume.
+Some workloads may want to run multiple containers in a single pod, under different UIDs and have the ability to access a shared/common secret or config volume and yet have a tighter control on the file mode set on the files inside the volume.

-As a platform, Kubernetes should evolve to allow the sharing of AtomicWriter volumes (secret, config etc.) across containers running under different UIDs as a first party scenario.
+As a platform, Kubernetes should evolve to allow the sharing of AtomicWriter volumes (secret, config etc.) across containers running under different UIDs as a first party scenario and allow users to control the file mode bit set on the files in a predictable way.

-With this feature, we try to provide a backwards compatible way for the users to share a AtomicWriter volumes across containers running under different UIDs.
+With this feature, we try to provide a backwards compatible way for the users to to have a tighter/predictable control over the file mode set on the files in AtomicWriter volumes.

-We intend to provide a way for the users to opt-in for the new behavior and expect not to break any existing applications\configurations.
+We intend to provide a way for the users to opt-in for the new behavior and expect not to break any existing applications/configurations.

 ## Proposal